tohzen/2021-03-09-midterm/README.md

 ### Problem 6: `getPlace`

-Write a function, `getPlace`, that takes in two parameters, a new `score` and a **sorted** list of previous `highScores` (highest scores comes first, lowest score comes last) and returns a human readable string indicating which place the new score would be in in the list of high scores.
+Write a function, `getPlace`, that takes in two parameters, a **sorted** list of high scores (highest first, loweset last) and a new `score`.
+The function should return a human readable string indicating which place the new score fits into the given list of high scores.

+> Note 1: You are not required to insert `score` into the `highScores` array

-We will assume that the new score is not already in the high scores list so that we don't have to handle ties.
+> Note 2: We will assume that the new score is not already in the high scores list so that we don't have to handle ties

 **Examples**
 ```